RRechzEXE/NightLoad/README (for NightLoad with Aria2).txt

 NightLoad with Aria2 is based on the aria2 Open Source Project.
 The goal is built on aria2 resources for you to use aria2 as a portable application without using terminals.

 NOTE | 2
-BasicDownload/NightLoad with Aria2 is still in BETA.
-In some cases, this can be caused by errors or incomplete/unfinished file download issues.
-These problems will be corrected in the future.
+The stable version of the app has been released.
+The errors that may occur in this version are most likely a problem caused by the servers of the file you are going to download.
+However, if you think there is a problem caused by the application, come to the telegram support channel with the logs in the download_logs.txt file in the BasicDownloadsrc directory and declare the problems.

 NOTE | 3
 Initially, the app was designed for Windwos 10 (32/64) and Windows 11.
-Not tested for Windows 7/8/8.1 operating systems.
+Not tested for Windows 7 or old version operating systems.
 However, it should work when Python or Python3 is installed.
 If it works, please let me know in the Telegram Support Channel!

 __________________________________________________________________
 Support | Telegram Channel
-Coming Soon
+t.me/rrechzexegithub

 Donate | Buy Me A Coffee
 buymeacoffee.com/section